DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/animations.md

 ]);
 ```

-We are using the same techniqes we used in the above animations.
+We are using the same techniques we used in the above animations.
 When our trigger changes value, we want to do three sequential animations using the `query()` function.

 In the first `query()`, we hide the new page as it enters so we can fade out the old page.